What is a section 66W Certificate?

 By providing a signed Section 66W certificate, a purchaser waives their rights to any cooling-off period.
 This locks the purchaser into the contract unconditionally from the moment contracts are exchanged, giving certainty to the vendor.

-Not all purchasers of property in NSW will have the benefit of a cooling off period under the Conveyancing Act.
+It is important to note that not all purchasers of property in NSW will have the benefit of a cooling off period under the Conveyancing Act.
 This includes when:

-The purchase does not relate to residential property (as defined in section 66Q of the Act); or
+• The purchase does not relate to residential property (as defined in section 66Q of the Act); or

-The property is sold at public auction; or
+• The property is sold at public auction; or

-A contract is made on the same day as the property passed in at auction; or
+• A contract is made on the same day as the property passed in at auction; or

-The contract arises from the exercise of an option to purchase the property.
+• The contract arises from the exercise of an option to purchase the property.
 Note however that there may be a cooling off period at the point of entry into an option agreement, unless waived.

 A Section 66W does not need to be given in the above circumstances as there is no cooling off period to waive.